movalex/django-openai-chatbot/README.md

 # Django-OpenAI-Chatbot

 This project is a Django-based application that integrates with OpenAI to provide a chatbot service.
 It uses Gunicorn as the WSGI HTTP Server to serve the Django application with NGINX as a reverse proxy for handling static files.
-SSL configuration can be added within the NGINX settings.
+To enable HTTPS support, add SSL configuration to your NGINX settings.
+This involves obtaining SSL certificates and adding `ssl_certificate` and `ssl_certificate_key` directives to your NGINX server block.
+For detailed instructions, refer to the NGINX documentation on SSL/TLS configuration.

 The repository has basic Dockerfile for your Django application and a basic NGINX configuration in the ./nginx directory.
 You might need to adjust paths and settings according to your project's specific setup.